JasonRose95/KotlinProjects/README.md

 # KotlinProjects
-This repo is for projects made using android studio
+This repo is for projects made using android studio.